Are You Trustworthy?

 Psychopaths use numerous deception tactics to create and maintain a respectable, virtuous, likable—maybe even admirable—public persona that deceives the best of us.
 They take advantage of our tendency to not recognize evidence that contradicts our beliefs, such as dishonesty and other lowly character traits in an individual who has ‘won’ our trust, respect, and appreciation.
 The persona provides a cover for devious schemes, exploitation, and abuse.

-A psychopathic individual may believe that all of us play the same game—only he is smarter and superior while most other people are weak, inferior pushovers.
+A psychopathic individual may believe that all of us play the same game—only he is smarter and superior while most other people are weak and inferior pushovers.
 Until understanding of psychopathy becomes widespread public knowledge, the predator’s hunting grounds will remain saturated with easy prey.

 Persona: the aspect of someone’s character that is presented to or perceived by others.